This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A wound infection

-- Warm, red, painful, swollen wound
+- Warm, red, painful, or swollen skin near the wound

 - Blood or pus coming from the wound

-- Foul odor coming from the wound
+- A foul odor coming from the wound

 Seek care immediately if: